-2.1 Completed and signed Contract Signature Page.
-If any addenda are issued, the latest Addendum Contract Signature Page is required.

-2.2 Exceptions requested by proposer, if any.
-The proposer must present written factual or legal justification for any exception requested to the Scope of Work, the Contract, or the Exhibits thereto.
-Any exceptions to the Contract that have not been accepted RFP - Goods, Services, & Consultants
+- 2.1 Completed and signed Contract Signature Page.
+If any addenda are issued, the latest Addendum Contract Signature Page is required. - 2.2 Exceptions requested by proposer, if any.
+The proposer must present written factual or legal justification for any exception requested to the Scope of Work, the

-Revised: November 8, 2016 OCA Document No. 841661_3 by the City in writing are deemed rejected.
-The City, in its sole discretion, may accept some or all of proposer's exceptions, reject proposer's exceptions, and deem the proposal nonresponsive, or award the Contract without proposer's proposed exceptions.
+Contract, or the Exhibits thereto.
+Any exceptions to the Contract that have not been accepted by the City in writing are deemed rejected.
+The City, in its sole discretion, may accept some or all of proposer's exceptions, reject proposer's exceptions, and deem the proposal non-responsive, or award the Contract without proposer's proposed exceptions.
 The City will not consider exceptions addressed elsewhere in the proposal.

-2.3 The Contractor Standards Pledge of Compliance Form.

-2.4 Equal Opportunity Contracting forms including the Work Force Report and Contractors Certification of Pending Actions.

-2.8 Additional Information as required in Exhibit B.

-Tab B - Executive Summary and Responses to Specifications.

-2.10 A title page.

-2.11 A table of contents.

-2.12 An executive summary, limited to one typewritten page, that provides a high-level description of the proposer's ability to meet the requirements of the RFP and the reasons the proposer believes itself to be best qualified to provide the identified services.

-2.13 Proposer's response to the RFP.

-Tab C - Cost/Price Proposal (if applicable).
+- 2.3 The Contractor Standards Pledge of Compliance Form. - 2.4 Equal Opportunity Contracting forms including the Work Force Report and Contractors Certification of Pending Actions. - 2.5 Reserved. - 2.6 Reserved. - 2.7 Reserved. - 2.8 Additional Information as required in Exhibit B. - 2.9 Reserved. - Tab B Executive Summary and Responses to Specifications. - 2.10 A title page. - 2.11 A table of contents. - 2.12 An executive summary, limited to one typewritten page, that provides a high-level description of the proposer's ability to meet the requirements of the RFP and the reasons the proposer believes itself to be best qualified to provide the identified services. - 2.13 Proposer's response to the RFP. - Tab C Cost/Price Proposal.
 Proposers shall submit a cost proposal in the form and format described herein.
-Failure to provide cost(s) in the form and format requested may result in proposal being declared non-responsive and rejected.

-3. Proposal Review.
+Failure to provide cost(s) in the form and format requested may result in proposal being declared non-responsive and rejected. - 3.
+Proposal Review.
 Proposers are responsible for carefully examining the RFP, the Specifications, this Contract, and all documents incorporated into the Contract by reference before submitting a proposal.
-If selected for award of contract, proposer shall be bound by same unless the City has accepted proposer's exceptions, if any, in writing.
+If selected for award of contract, proposer shall be bound by same unless the City has accepted proposer's exceptions, if any, in writing. - 4.
+Addenda.

-4. Addenda.
 The City may issue addenda to this RFP as necessary.
 All addenda are incorporated into the Contract.
 The proposer is responsible for determining whether addenda were issued prior to a proposal submission.
-Failure to respond to or properly address addenda may result in rejection of a proposal.
+Failure to respond to or properly address addenda may result in rejection of a proposal. - 5.
+Quantities.
+The estimated quantities provided by the City are not guaranteed.
+These quantities are listed for informational purposes only.
+Quantities vary depending on the demands of the City.
+Any variations from the estimated quantities shall not entitle the proposer to an adjustment in the unit price or any additional compensation.

-- 5. Reserve - 6.
-Reserve
+RFP - Goods, Services, & Consultants Revised: November 8, 2016 OCA Document No. 841661 3

+6. Reserved.